NimaFathi/posepred/README.md

 If we have camera extrinsic and intrinsic parameters and image paths, we would create 2 gifs:
 - 2D overlay on images
-- 3D positions from the camera's POV
+- 3D positions from the camera's point of view

 Example:
 ```bash